-Before I get into the extensive health benefits of Sea Moss.
-I wanted to properly introduce you to this amazing Superfood.
+But, before I get into the nitty-gritty of the extensive health benefits of Sea Moss, I wanted to properly introduce you to this amazing Superfood.

 What is Sea Moss used in?